 - Allohistorical Allusion: Free Catalunya led by Carrillo's PCI can develop the ideology of Autosuficiència (self-sustainability).
 This is an allusion to Juche of North Korean infamy.

-- Dirty Commies: Compared to the CNT and the FAI, Carrillo believes in a socialist democracy of One Man, One Vote - Carrillo is that man, and whatever he says is that vote.
+- Dirty Communists: Compared to the CNT and the FAI, Carrillo believes in a socialist democracy of "One Man, One Vote" - Carrillo is that man, and whatever he says is that vote.

 - Emergency Authority: The PCI can permanently rule with emergency powers by saying it's always a national emergency when capitalism and fascism still exists.

-- Historical Villain Upgrade: Although Carrillo was the OTL leader of the Communist Party Of Spain, and did take controversial actions during the original Spanish Civil War (such as being highly suspected of involvement in the Paracuellos Massacres), he would later distance himself from Stalinism and the USSR, and would even help Spain transfer peacefully to a democratic system in the 1970s.
-Here, the very best he can do is offer some token reforms (such as elections with the PCI as the only legal party), and more often he simply makes a run-of-the-mill totalitarian regime under his absolute control, and he can go so far as to basically implement Spanish Juche.
+- Historical Villain Upgrade: Although Carrillo was the OTL leader of the Communist Party of Spain, and did take controversial actions during the original Spanish Civil War (such as being highly suspected of involvement in the Paracuellos Massacres), he would later distance himself from Stalinism and the USSR, and would even help Spain transfer peacefully to a democratic system in the 1970s.
+Here, the very best he can do is to offer some token reforms (such as elections with the PCI as the only legal party), and more often he simply creates a run-of-the-mill totalitarian regime under his absolute control, and he can go so far as to basically implement Spanish Juche.